You are here

 Investigating the consequences of Measurement Error of gradually more sophisticated long-term personal exposure models in assessing health effects: The LONdon Study (MELONS)

-Klea Katsouyanni1, Benjamin Barratt1, Dimitris Evangelopoulos1, Hanbin Zhang1, Barbara Butland2, Evangelia Samoli3, Dylan Wood1, Sean Beevers1, Heather Walton1, Audrey de Nazelle1, Evangelos Evangelou1, Joel Schwartz4
+Klea Katsouyanni1, Dimitris Evangelopoulos1, Dylan Wood1, Hanbin Zhang1, Benjamin Barratt1, Barbara Butland2, Evangelia Samoli3, Sean Beevers1, Heather Walton1, Audrey de Nazelle1, Evangelos Evangelou1, Joel Schwartz4

-1Imperial College London, London, UK; 2St George's University of London, London, UK; 3National and Kapodistrian University of Athens; Athens, Greece; 4Harvard School of Public Health, Boston, Massachusetts, USA
+1Imperial College London, UK; 2St George's University of London, UK; 3National and Kapodistrian University of Athens, Greece; 4Harvard School of Public Health, Boston, USA

-Background: The overall aim of MELONS is to evaluate whether increasingly detailed estimates of long-term individual exposure to pollutants, such as PM2.5, NO2, O3, CO and black carbon, for large-scale studies are useful and effective in yielding better estimates of the health effects of exposure to outdoor air pollution.
+Background: The aim of MELONS is to evaluate whether increasingly detailed estimates of long-term individual exposure to PM2.5, NO2, O3 and black carbon (BC), in large-scale studies are useful and effective in yielding better estimates of the health effects of exposure to outdoor air pollution.

-Methods: We used personal monitoring from four previous exposure measurement campaigns in 427 participants (validation datasets), including COPD patients (COPE), professional drivers (DEMiSt), schoolchildren (BLW) and healthy adults (PASTA) conducted in London.
-We compiled over 200 million validated 1-minute mean measurements of gaseous and particulate pollutants, clustered GPS measurements, performed location tagging and calculated monthly home infiltration efficiency in order to separate participants’ personal exposure into indoor- and outdoor-generated pollution.
-We are also collecting information from “surrogate” exposure assessment methods, such as modelled residential outdoor concentrations, fixed site measurements from the nearest monitor and modelled concentrations incorporating typical time-activity patterns of the London population.
-By comparing these surrogate exposures with the “gold-standard” outdoor-generated personal exposure from the validation datasets, we will be able to quantify the exposure measurement error (ME) for each pollutant and understand its type (Classical or Berkson).
-These ME structures will be used as input in a simulation study through which we will assess the consequences of ME of each measurement/modelling method on the effect estimates for health outcomes.
-An application on the UK-Biobank cohort will be performed and the health effect estimates will be corrected for ME bias based on the outputs of the simulations.
+Methods: We used personal monitoring from four exposure measurement campaigns in 360 London residents, including COPD patients (COPE), professional drivers (DEMiSt), schoolchildren (BLW) and healthy adults (PASTA).
+We compiled air pollution and GPS data, performed location tagging and calculated monthly home infiltration efficiency to separate participants’ personal exposure into indoor- and outdoor-generated pollution and extrapolate to annual averages.
+We collected information from “surrogate” exposures, such as modelled residential outdoor concentrations, measurements from the nearest monitor with and without adjustment for typical time-activity patterns of the London population.
+By comparing these surrogates with outdoor-generated personal exposure (“true”), we quantified exposure measurement error (ME), its type (classical or Berkson) and potential determinants.
+These were used as inputs in simulations to assess the consequences of ME on health effect estimation under a Cox model for natural mortality.
+We also explore the performance of ME correction methods, such as regression calibration and simulation extrapolation.
+Our findings will be applied to real data from the UK Biobank.